osition/osition/src/webpage/src/guide/getting-started/archive.md

-# Getting started with the Automated Build
+# Getting started with the Archive

-Jarklin has an automated build that is executed and release when new changes are available.
+This is the direct output from the build script.

+You have full control where and how you want to install Jarklin.

 ```bash
 # download the automated build